stfc/docker-and-gh-actions-for-ml/docs/0-setup.md

 ## Pre-requisites

-As with the previous course, we'll be using the VM (Virtual Machine) on EC2 for our development.
-The connection details for this should be exactly the same as the previous course - if you don't have these details anymore or you can't access the VM for whatever reason, drop up a line and we'll sort it out.
+We'll be using the VM (Virtual Machine) on EC2 for our development.

-We recommend a terminal emulator to run SSH through, although you can also access the VM through the EC2 console using your provided login details.
-Our recommended terminal emulators are:
+You have all been set up an account with a VM - the connection details will be sent out to you individually via Zoom.
+If you haven't got them or can't find them, just let us know and we'll send them again.

+There are two options for accessing the VM:

+- Using SSH (Secure Shell) command line tool from your favourite terminal emulator, such as Windows Terminal, iTerm2 or GNOME Terminal.
+If you're familiar and comfortable in the terminal, we'd recommend this.
+- Using the AWS web console.
+If your corporate firewall prevents SSH connections or you're not familiar with the command-line environment, you can access the VM straight from your web browser.

+## Connecting to VM using SSH

+First, make sure you've got a terminal emulator installed.
+Some options are:

 - macOS - [iTerm2](https://www.iterm2.com/){target="_blank" rel="noopener noreferrer"}
-- Windows - [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab){target="_blank" rel="noopener noreferrer"} or [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install){target="_blank" rel="noopener noreferrer"} for Windows 10, [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html){target="_blank" rel="noopener noreferrer"} for Windows 8 and below.
+- Windows - [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab){target="_blank" rel="noopener noreferrer"} or [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install){target="_blank" rel="noopener noreferrer"} (Windows 10 and up), [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html){target="_blank" rel="noopener noreferrer"} (Windows 8 and below).
 - Linux - if you're using Linux, you're probably already familiar with your terminal of preference - they all come with one pre-installed anyway, so you can just search for "Terminal" in your apps and it should be there.

-## Connecting to VM using SSH

 For those new to the terminal, SSH is a program that allows you to securely connect to another machine and run commands on that machine - it's a simple and ubiquitous tool.

 You should have been sent the details of the VM created for you for this workshop along with the private key needed to connect to it, alongside your AWS account details.
 If you don't have any of this information, please do let us know and we'll sort it out for you.

-To connect to the VM, simply run:
+To connect to the VM, run:

 ```bash
 # Needed for Linux, macOS & WSL, otherwise SSH server will